emanuelpps/EPic-Sound/README.md

 # EPic Sound: Your Ultimate Music Platform

 Welcome to EPic Sound, your go-to destination for discovering and enjoying the best music!
-EPic Sound is an innovative music platform currently in development, leveraging the vast database of Audius to bring you an unparalleled music streaming experience.
+EPic Sound is music platform currently in development, leveraging the vast database of Audius to bring you an unparalleled music streaming experience.

 ## Features: